Quol04/Applications-dev/README.md

 ### NOTE
 This is not complete yet, I am still working on it.
-The files are incomplete and some will be
+The files are incomplete and some will be completed incrementingly with time